 What’s the difference?

-Selecting the right OTC: match the medicine to your symptoms
+Match the medicines to your symptoms

-Selecting the right OTC: brand name vs. store brand
+Brand name vs. store brand

 Some OTCs are sold by brand name (Tylenol®, Advil®).
 Others have generic names (acetaminophen, ibuprofen, respectively).
 Often, popular branded OTCs have an associated “store brand” product.
 For example, RiteAid-branded OTC medicines.
 “Store brand” OTCs are equivalent in their efficacy and safety to the brand name product.
 While usually priced lower, these generic or store brand OTC medicines have the same purpose, strength, safety, and other characteristics of brand name drugs.
 They also meet the same quality standards.